elfdrkn/LibraryApp/README.md

 ### Backend Integration
 The backend is pre-configured and ready to handle the required CRUD operations.
 You can interact with the backend using Axios or any other HTTP client of your choice.

-Live Demo
-You can view the live version of this project by visiting the following link: [Live Demo](https://library-app-liard.vercel.app/)

 Conclusion
 This project showcases a fully functional library management system with React.
 It provides an interactive interface to manage and organize books, authors, categories, and publishers.
 The integration with a backend API allows seamless CRUD operations, making this a complete and efficient web application.